adobe/coral-spectrum/README.md

 ## Showcase

 #### [Component Examples](http://opensource.adobe.com/coral-spectrum/dist/examples)
-These are only examples and don't cover all scenarios
+To see all components in action.
+These are only examples and don't cover all scenarios.

 #### [API References](http://opensource.adobe.com/coral-spectrum/dist/documentation/identifiers.html)
+Covers the API for all components including properties, events and more.

 #### [Playground](http://opensource.adobe.com/coral-spectrum/dist/playground)
-experiment and preview code with the latest Coral Spectrum version.
+Experiment and preview code with the latest Coral Spectrum version.
 Code can be shared by copy pasting the URL.
 The playground is sandboxed to prevent security risks.

 ## Spectrum